lindahu123/Solidworks-Macros/README.md

 # Solidworks-Macros README

+### Project Overview
+The main goal of the project was to learn to use the SolidWorks API and to automate the design of tabs.
+The basic function of the code it to create a tab in Solidworks CAD based on dimensions inputted by the users.
+The user can then view the part file and continue to modify dimensions until they are ready to save the file.

 ### Installation
 In order to run this code you will need access to Solidworks and a coding environment in windows.
 I used [Solidworks 2019](https://www.solidworks.com/sw/support/downloads.htm),